 - QQ (OICQ) - http://www.qq.com/ (Chinese language)

 Because the companies supporting and developing IM software are competitors, almost all of the above programs are not compatible with each other.
 If you're on AIM and you have a friend using MSN, you cannot talk with each other unless you or your friend gets the same instant messenger.
-Programs such as Trillian and Gaim have been created that allow users to have all instant messengers in the same program; however, they still operate over different networks.
+Programs such as Trillian and Gaim (now called Pidgin) have been created that allow users to have all instant messengers in the same program.
+However, these types of programs still operate over different networks.